Razzamataz Theatre Schools students deliver inspiring performance at GESS Dubai 2024

 Date

-(MENAFN- Aurora The Agency) Flying in from the UK upon the invitation of the UK Trade Mission, students from the Razzamataz Theatre Schools, delivered a stirring performance of song and dance at GESS (Global Educational Supplies & Solutions) Dubai 2024.
+(MENAFN- Aurora The Agency) United Arab Emirates, Dubai, 14 November 2024: Flying in from the UK upon the invitation of the UK Trade Mission, students from the Razzamataz Theatre Schools, delivered a stirring performance of song and dance at GESS (Global Educational Supplies & Solutions) Dubai 2024.

 To the delight of a crowd of educators and event participants, they performed three songs from the globally-acclaimed musical Matilda.